 For most people films are sheer entertainment.
 You have a good time and you go back to life as usual.
 But films also have another important role – they can get you to think.
-Think of things you might already know but might have not thought about or things you never explored.
+Think of things that you may otherwise tend to ignore or neglect.
 And something like that happened when we revisited the film – The Intern.

 As a group of women entrepreneurs running a start up, we could completely relate with the character of Jules Ostin (Anne Hathaway) and her struggles.
 She is the CEO of a a fast-growing e-commerce fashion startup, About the Fit.
 A retired executive Ben Whittaker (Robert De Niro), applies to a senior citizen intern program at her company after retirement has become too boring for him.

 Here are some Entrepreneurship Lessons From The Intern.

 1. No one will love your baby like you do

 Ostin is an hands-on entrepreneur who has a tab on every smallest detail about the company.
 When she interacts with prospective CEOs for her company, it is evident that they may never have the same passion about the company as she does.

 2. When confused go back to what you started with.

 While entrepreneurship gives you a lot of freedom to do thing your way.
 But then the problems and struggles are countless.
 When things are not going your way or even when you’re scaling new heights, if you’re in doubt remember what you started with.
 During the course of your journey, you may move away from the original idea.
 But revisit it again and again because that’s the soul of your business.

 3. An experienced grey head doesn’t hurt in the middle of a pool of young employees.